Vista House

-Vista House is a museum at Crown Point in Multnomah County, Oregon, that also serves as a memorial to Oregon pioneers and as a comfort station for travelers on the Historic Columbia River Highway.
+Vista House is a museum at Crown Point in Multnomah County, Oregon, United States, that also serves as a memorial to Oregon pioneers and as a comfort station for travelers on the Historic Columbia River Highway.
 The site, situated on a rocky promontory, is 733 ft above the Columbia River on the south side of the Columbia River Gorge.
 The octagonal stone building was designed by Edgar M. Lazarus in the style of Art Nouveau, and completed in 1918 after nearly two years of construction.

 In 2000, restoration on the building began, and lasted five years.
 The Vista House is located within the Corbett locality, and is listed on the National Register of Historic Places.

 Vista House is a popular place for viewing the aurora borealis.